 Golden1 Arena is a very nice place to watch a game, with a vibrant urban setting surrounding the hardwood palace in downtown Sacramento.

-This was a decade of change for Sacramento, new owner, new downtown arena, new city (Natomas to downtown Sacramento) and a new hope for the PASSIONATE Sacramento Kings fans!
+This was a decade of change for Sacramento, a new owner, a new downtown arena, a new city (Natomas to downtown Sacramento), and a new hope for the PASSIONATE Sacramento Kings fans!